GeorgeSchiro/GoPcBackup/README.md

 -BackupDriveToken=(This is my GoPC backup drive.)

-    This is the filename looked for in the root of every storage device attached to the computer.
+    This is the filename looked for at the root of every storage device attached to the computer.
 If found, a copy of the backup will be written there.

 -BackupFileSpec=*